frederic-perez/AmE-dictionary/data/dictionary.md

 __cleaver__ _n_ :four::hammer: _A butcher’s cleaver._ _Meat cleaver._
 __cleft__
 __clematis__ _n_ :two::hammer:
-__clemency__ _n_ :two: A disposition to show mercy, especially toward an offender or enemy. _Syn_ mercy _He was willing to show clemency, promising not to report the theft if his property was returned._
+__clemency__ _n_ :three: A disposition to show mercy, especially toward an offender or enemy. _Syn_ mercy _He was willing to show clemency, promising not to report the theft if his property was returned._
 __clement__ _adj_
 __clench__ _n_ :two::hammer:
 __clenched__ _adj_ :three: Closed or squeezed together tightly. _A clenched fist._ _His clenched (or clinched) teeth._